 5. Bigger homes, at 1,900 to 2,300 square feet, can expect an increase in insurance rates.

 People are buying bigger homes.
 So, insurance corporations have calculated the cost of rebuilding your home and replacing it to determine how much insurance coverage homeowners should certify for.
 For homes that report high-end fittings such as granite countertops, an insurance corporation will raise homeowners’ insurance rates.
 Replacing the countertops can be very expensive.

 6. Bundling auto insurance and house insurance saves you an average of 16%.

-You can keep 15% or so by bundling your homeowner’s insurance with your other insurance policies, like auto and life insurance.
+You can keep 15% or so by bundling your homeowner’s insurance with your other insurance policies, like auto, life insurance, or business insurance.
 But you won’t save as much bundling renters insurance and auto insurance.
 In this case, the savings would be cut in half, at just 8%.

 7. A poor credit score could increase the average home insurance cost premiums by as much as 91%.

 Credit-based insurance scores are lawful in most states.
 Unless you live in Hawaii, California, or Massachusetts, your insurance provider may request to see your credit history to figure out your liability.
 In the US, 85% of agencies use the score to establish premiums.

 Consumers who have no great debts, regularly pay off their credit cards in full, and do not have a history of missed payments, will be perceived as a more responsible homeowner.
 They may enjoy lower home insurance rates.
 So, don’t pick up out any considerable loans or make serious purchases when you’re closing in on a new home.
 They could negatively impact your credit score and make coverage more costly.